-- All staff understands the Brereton Big Local CIO child protection procedures and has appropriate training and guidance in the principles of safe caring.
-Thus ensuring: - Every effort will be made to avoid or minimise time when members of staff, students or volunteers are left alone with a member.
-If staff are alone with a member, the door of the room should be kept open and another member of staff should be informed. - If a member makes inappropriate physical contact with a member of staff or volunteers or other members, this will be recorded fully in the incident book. - Staff will never carry out a personal task for member that they can do for themselves.
+All staff understand the Brereton Big Local CIO adult protection procedures and has appropriate training and guidance in the principles of safe caring.
+Thus ensuring:

+- Every effort will be made to avoid or minimise time when members of staff, students or volunteers are left alone with a member.
+If staff are alone with a member, the door of the room should be kept open, and another member of staff should be informed. - If a member makes inappropriate physical contact with a member of staff or volunteers or other members, this will be recorded fully in the incident book. - Staff will never carry out a personal task for a member that they can do for themselves.
 Where this is essential, staff will help a member whilst being accompanied by a colleague.
 Unless a member has a particular need, staff should not accompany members into the toilet.
-Staff are aware that this and other similar activities could be misconstrued. - Staff will be mindful of how and where they touch members, given their age and emotional understanding.
-Unnecessary and potentially inappropriate physical contact will be avoided at all times. - All allegations made by a member against a staff will be fully recorded including any action taken, in the Incident Book.
+Staff are aware of how this and other similar activities could be construed. - Staff will be mindful of how and where they touch members, given their age and emotional understanding.
+Unnecessary and/or potentially inappropriate physical contact will be always avoided.

+All allegations made by a member against a staff will be fully reordered including any action taken, in the Incident Book.
 In the event of there being a witness to an incident, they should sign the records to confirm this.